hand-dot/my-site-32/README.md

 - Default behaviors leverage type information for simple and secure customization, accommodating tests for various scenarios.

 ## Setup

+> [!TIP]
+> We plan to improve the setup process in the future, making it usable with just an installation.

 To use this library, follow the steps below for setup.
 This ensures anyone can start utilizing it effectively: